We are a Part of Nature

-Understanding Chinese medicines in form of medicine is not easy.
-Medicines used in China for thousands of years are called zhong yao (中药), which should be translated as Chinese medicines or Chines medications, but people got used to a different term: Chinese medicine, a way of treatment.
-This term often cause confusion with zhongyi (中医) -- Chinese medicine, a system of diagnosis and treatment.
+Chinese medicines has been practiced in China for thousands of years.
+It is the main part of traditional Chinese medicine (TCM).
+It is called in China as zhong yao (中药), which should be translated as Chinese herbal medicines or Chinese herbal medications.
+The term Chinese medicine often cause confusion with zhongyi (中医) -- Chinese medicine, a system of diagnosis and treatment.

-Understanding Chinese medicine in forms of herbs should be easier.
 More than 90% of Chinese herbal medicines are from plants, including leaves, twigs, roots, barks, seeds, flowers and grass.
 The rest are from minerals and animal parts.
 Chinese medicine as a whole is usually called Chinese herbs or herbal medicines.
 There are more than 5000 individuals herbs in records.
 College students need to study more than 250 kinds of herbs.
-Most commonly used herbs are about 150 to 200 kinds in clinic.
+Most commonly used herbs are about 150to 200 kinds in clinic.

 Formulas which are from the first clinical TCM classic book, Shang Han Lun (Cold Damage), a book written in about AD 200, are usually called "Classic Formulas".
 All other ancient formulas were directly or indirectly developed from the classic formulas.
 In modern time, a herbalist usually modify an ancient formula to treat certain disease.
 Herbalists' formula are different from each other, just like Chinese restaurants are different from each other.
 This is called individualized formula.
 A good herbalist would adjust his formula if his patient experiences any change in his condition.